 (e) refusal to retrain for an available position, shall result in removal of the Member's name from the re-employment list.

-20.11 The Board shall not hire an Instructor into a teaching position in the Collegiate while there are laid off Members on the re- employment list who possess the qualifications and ability to teach the available course(s).
+20.11 The Board shall not hire an Instructor into a teaching position in the Collegiate while there are laid-off Members on the re- employment list who possess the qualifications and ability to teach the available course(s).
 A Member on the re-employment list may apply for any vacancy for which he/she believes he/she has the required qualifications.
 When there is no person on the re- employment list who has the qualifications and ability to teach the course(s) available, retraining shall be offered to persons named on the re-employment list in the order of seniority.
 The details of the retraining period, remuneration, and other terms of the retraining leave shall be agreed to by the Member, the Dean and the President.

 20.12 A Member who is recalled to an Instructor position shall be placed on the salary scale in accordance with his/her qualifications and experience as evaluated by the Department of Education at the time of recall.
-The Member shall also retain all credit for probation, tenure and seniority that was attained at the time of layoff and shall not suffer loss of tenure if the laid off Member held tenure.
+The Member shall also retain all credit for probation, tenure and seniority that was attained at the time of layoff and shall not suffer loss of tenure if the laid-off Member held tenure.

 20.13 The layoff period shall not be deemed an interruption of service with the Collegiate, but shall not be counted for purposes of determining eligibility for leave, experience increments, tenure or probation.
 A laid off Member shall retain service accumulated to the date of layoff and shall not accumulate additional service until he/she is recalled to work.